richardmcewan1979/learn-unit-testing-with-java/README.md

 with respect to Time - Relative time, Absolute time and concurrency issues.
 Interesting example of Daylight Savings Time (DST) and Universal Coordinated Time (UTC).
 I recall some new Time (stamp) features of Java 8 or 11.
 Might wish to trigger back here when I learn more.
 All this is especially important for my project (maze solving robot) where real-time coordination will be critical.

 Next section to make some notes on is Using Mock Objects Chapter 6...

+To do:

+Make notes on Chapter 6 through up to Appendic C (to complte read).
+Appendix contains links and bibliography. *

+Summary questions and acronyms on p140 including A-Trip which needs further notes here. *